Restaurant ROKS, the quirky little sister of the renown KOKS.

 Dried fish and fermented lamb, sheep head and fresh salmon, burgers, and pizza – Faroese cuisine has it all and more!

-Traditional Faroese dishes more often than not include meat, fish, and potatoes.
+Traditional Faroese dishes often include meat, fish, and potatoes.
 These main ingredients are prepared and served in a variety of ways.
 Read about Faroese Food for more on this.

 Try Faroese Food

 If you’re looking at trying traditional Faroese food (fermented lamb and fish, rye bread, blood sausage, and stewed rhubarb), check out the new restaurant, Ræst (the Faroese word for “fermentation”).

 Other excellent restaurants that serve Faroese produce include Barbara Fish House, Katrina Christiansen, Italian-fusion Skeiva Pakkhús, Áarstova, and ROKS.

 Places like Angus Steakhouse, The Tarv, Italian-inspired Toscana, and Restaurant Hafnia serve great steaks.

 For vegan/vegetarian eaters, Bitin is a great option to serve tasty salads and new nordic sandwiches, and newly opened Restaurant Ruts is the place to go.
 Also, check out this guide to eating in the Faroe Islands.